 Kimmie Ng, MD, MPH, is the Founding Director of the Young-Onset Colorectal Cancer Center, and Director of Clinical and Biospecimen Research in the Center for

 Gastrointestinal Oncology.
 Her research focuses on the identification of dietary, molecular, and genetic predictors of improved survival in patients with colorectal cancer, with particular interest in the vitamin D and inflammatory pathways.

 She also conducts translational research investigating novel therapeutics, biomarkers of response and resistance to treatment, and the microbiome.
 She is the recipient of numerous NIH-funded grants and private foundation awards and leads several national

 multi-center clinical trials.
 She co-leads the Colorectal Cancer Working Group in the Gastrointestinal Committee of the Alliance for Clinical Trials in Oncology cooperative group and serves as a member of the Gastrointestinal Steering Committee of

 the National Cancer Institute.

-At the Colon and Rectal Cancer Center of Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), our specialists are dedicated to making discoveries in every discipline.
+At the Colon and Rectal Cancer Center of Dana-Farber Brigham Cancer Center, our specialists are dedicated to making discoveries in every discipline.